vicmora/vicmora.github.io/_posts/2017-02-20-twitter-sentiment-gather-data.md

 The first step in this project was to gather Twitter data and quantify the sentiment of each tweet.
 The Twitter API only allowed me to retrieve history for a max of 7 days.
 This wasn't enough data so the data needed to be scraped.
 Luckily, while searching around I found a package called Get Old Tweets helped me do this.
 I also used another package called TextBlob to quantify the sentiment of each tweet.
+Find the code at my [GitHub repo](https://github.com/vicmora/twitter_sentiment) as well.

 ```python
 import datetime